RenpyRemix/multi-notify/explain_overview.md

                     use notify_item(msg_info[0])
 ```
 Just a pretty standard screen that you can alter so it shows things how you want.
-The principle part is the for loop and conditional, which cycles through the global `notify_messages` and, if their time value indicates they are currently shown, shows each in its own subscreen
+The principle part is the for loop and conditional, which cycles through the global `notify_messages` and, if their time value indicates they are currently shown, shows each in its own subscreen.

+#### Using `index` in the for loop

 ```py
 screen notify_item(msg, use_atl=True):